Balaji Srinivasan, VC advocating dystopian vision for San Francisco

 "url": "http://missionlocal.org/2024/05/balaji-srinivasan-vc-advocating-dystopian-vision-for-san-francisco-backing-push-for-sf-tech-campus/",

-"title": "Balaji Srinivasan, VC pushing dystopian vision of SF, backs plans for tech campus ",
+"title": "Balaji Srinivasan, VC pushing dystopian vision of S.F., backs plans for tech campus ",

 "description": "One of the organizations aiming to build a new tech-funded “campus” within a one-square-mile zone of central San Francisco is funded, in part, by Balaji Srinivasan, the leader of a controversial movement to...",